-- Add (or ask your helper to add) all ingredients to bread machine pan in the order suggested by manufacturer.
-You can either add fruits and peels and almonds with flour or add them later at the “Additions” beep, if you have one.
+- Ask your helper to add all the ingredients to a bread machine pan in the order suggested by the manufacturer.
 Select dough/manual cycle.
 When cycle is complete, remove dough from machine to a lightly floured surface.
-If dough is too sticky, add a tiny bit of flour.
-My dough (below) doesn’t have any candied fruits or nuts because my kids won’t have them (sigh).
+If the dough is too sticky, add a tiny bit of flour.
+My dough (below) doesn’t have any candied fruits or nuts because my kids won’t have them.

-- Coat the inside of your clean cans with butter and line with parchment paper.
-Who needs expensive Kulich form anyway.
+- Coat the inside of your clean cans with butter (or PAM) and line with parchment paper.
 This recipe is good for four 12-ounce cans.
-Here I’m using a 10-ounce and 12-ounce cans, and the rest of dough was just enough for 12 muffins.
+Here I’m using a 10-ounce can and a 12-ounce can, and we used the rest of the dough to make 12 Easter muffins.

 - Preheat oven to 350F.

-- Place the cans of dough upright into oven on baking sheet.
-Throw muffins in too, if you have space.
+- Place the cans of dough upright into the oven on baking sheet.
+Add the muffins.
 I have a convection oven and it bakes everything super fast.
 So my muffins were ready in 15 minutes and Kulich in 25.
 You might have to adjust your cooking time.
 It’s ready when it’s lightly browned.

 Butter-Lemon Frosting (Kulich 1)